Finally, Tyler Akin can exhale a sigh of relief… sort of.

 “The past couple of months have been catastrophic for the restaurant industry,” he says.

-Le Cavalier will be open for dinner Tuesday through Saturday from 5-10 p.m.
+Le Cavalier is open for dinner Tuesday through Saturday from 5-10 p.m.
 Patrons can enjoy outdoor seating along the Market Street side of the restaurant, plus indoor dining.
 The restaurant will also be offering takeout and delivery through Grubhub.

 42 W 11th St, Wilmington; 594-3154; For more information and to make a reservation, visit lecavalierde.com.